koinos/koinos-docs/docs/resources/ecosystem-platforms.md

 # Ecosystem applications and services

-This page lists live applications and services whose purpose and canonical destination were verified.
-Every entry below is third-party: it is operated independently of the Koinos project.
+This page lists live applications, services, and node software whose purpose and canonical destination were verified.
+Each entry identifies whether it is community-maintained or third-party.

 Inclusion is not an endorsement, audit, or guarantee of availability.
 Before connecting a wallet, verify the domain, selected network, contract, assets, and